asktami/Javascript-Functions/README.md

-# javascript-functions
-Javascript Functions
+# Javascript Functions

-## A method is a functions which is a property of an object.
+## A method is a function which is a property of an object.

 ### There are 2 kinds of methods: